 Maine Governor Paul LePage and MSC Chief Executive Rupert Howes. © MSC

-Maine Lobster Fishery Achieves Marine Stewardship Council Certification - Maine Governor Makes Announcement at Boston Seafood Show
+Maine Lobster Fishery Achieves MSC Certification - Maine Governor Makes Announcement at Boston Seafood Show

 Mar 10, 2013